OP-TED/ESPD-EDM/README.md

 - **ESPD Request** created by the Contracting Authority
 - **ESPD Response** created by the Economic Operator as a direct response to the ESPD Request.

-Your feedback is higly appreciated via [GitHub issues](https://github.com/OP-TED/ESPD-EDM/issues/new/choose) of this repository.
-You will need to be a registered GitHub user to create an issue or to contribute actively to an existing one.
+Any feedback will be higly appreciated and can be submitted via the [GitHub issues](https://github.com/OP-TED/ESPD-EDM/issues/new/choose) tab of this repository.
+You will need to be a registered GitHub user to create an issue, or to contribute actively to an existing one.

 <details>